observablehq/plot/docs/features/scales.md

 ```
 :::

 A band scale divides space into uniformly-spaced and -sized discrete intervals.
 It is commonly used for bar charts (bar marks).
-(To show the bands, below we use a [cell](../marks/cell.md) instead of a [grid](../marks/grid.md).)
+To show the bands below, we use a [cell](../marks/cell.md) instead of a [grid](../marks/grid.md).

 :::plot
 ```js